Where we take you

 Offshore Whale Cruises

 To have the best chance of seeing whales and dolphins you must travel to their feeding grounds, and that means an offshore voyage.
 We are the first operator in Gairloch who will take you offshore – out of Loch Gairloch and into the vast open waters of the North Minch, between the mainland and the Western Isles.

-The North Minch is one of Scotland’s recognised hotspots for whale and dolphin sightings.
+The North Minch is one of Scotland’s recognized hotspots for whale and dolphin sightings.
 Undersea mountains beneath the Minch deflect powerful currents up to the surface.
-The waters above these mountains are rich in nutrients and are frequently visited by whales, dolphins and many other marine species, together with an abundance of exceptional sea birds.
+The waters above these mountains are rich in nutrients and are frequently visited by whales, dolphins and many other marine species, together with an abundance of exceptional seabirds.